With dementia, Alzheimer’s disease, and other memory-related cognitive disorders so top-of-mind today, it might cause you to pause and wonder:

-According to well-documented studies, almost 40% of people over the age of 65 will experience some form of memory loss.
-When there is no exacerbating medical issue behind it, it is referred to as “age-associated memory impairment,” a normal result of aging.
+According to studies, almost 40 percent of people over the age of 65 experience some form of memory loss.
+When there is no medical issue behind it, it’s referred to as “age-associated memory impairment,” a normal result of aging.

 Normal aging is not being able to remember details of a conversation or event that took place a year ago.

 Dementia may be not being able to recall details of recent events or conversations.